The All-American Rejects: 2010–13: Kids in the Street

 In February 2010, the All-American Rejects performed live at the Vancouver Winter Olympic Games at the Whistler Medals Plaza.
 They also had DirecTV performances at Super Bowl XLIV and a special set aired in February.
 The band also wrote and recorded the song "The Poison" for the Almost Alice compilation, a collection of songs representing the 2010 Tim Burton film Alice in Wonderland.
 From June 25 to July 18, the All-American Rejects toured the United States and Canada as part of the Warped Tour 2010 festival.

 Later that year, the band announced that they were working on a fourth studio album, which was planned to be released in early 2012.
 Songwriters Nick Wheeler and Tyson Ritter went on numerous writing retreats into secluded parts of the United States; a tradition of writing used on their previously released albums.
 Recording for the album wrapped up in June 2011, with mixing commencing the following August and concluding early September.
-On November 14, 2011 Ritter announced that ex Taking Back Sunday bassist Matt Rubano had joined the band as their bass player for live performances, but stated that [Ritter] is still the bass player recording-wise.
+On November 14, 2011, Ritter announced that ex Taking Back Sunday bassist Matt Rubano had joined the band as their bass player for live performances, but stated that Ritter is still the bass player recording-wise.

-On December 3, 2011, the group announced that the album will be titled Kids in the Street and released the song "Someday's Gone" from the album as a free download from their official website, a music video for the track that was filmed over the previous weekend also premiered the same day.
-The band later announced the track listing for the album on December 16, 2011, and that its first single would be titled "Beekeeper's Daughter", it premiered in an episode of American teen drama 90210 featuring the band performing the track on January 31, 2012, as well as being released the same day.
-The album spawned two further singles; "Kids in the Street" and "Heartbeat Slowing Down", both of which achieved little success in the US.
+On December 3, 2011, the group announced that the album would be titled Kids in the Street and released the song "Someday's Gone" from the album as a free download from their official website, a music video for the track that was filmed over the previous weekend also premiered the same day.
+The band later announced the track listing for the album on December 16, 2011, and that its first single would be titled "Beekeeper's Daughter," it premiered in an episode of American teen drama 90210 featuring the band performing the track on January 31, 2012, as well as being released the same day.
+The album spawned two further singles; "Kids in the Street" and "Heartbeat Slowing Down," both of which achieved little success in the US.

-The All-American Rejects later embarked on their Shaking Off the Rust tour, which began in San Luis Obispo, California, United States on January 18, 2012 and continued through the year - some of which they performed as a support act for Blink-182's 20th Anniversary Tour in the UK - and ended on July 27, 2013.
-The band performed at Sepang International Center in Kuala Lumpur, Malaysia on September 27, 2013 alongside The Wanted and Five for Fighting as part of the Arthur's Day celebrations promoted by the Guinness brewing company.
+The All-American Rejects later embarked on their Shaking Off the Rust tour, which began in San Luis Obispo, California, United States on January 18, 2012, and continued through the year – some of which they performed as a support act for Blink-182's 20th Anniversary Tour in the UK – and ended on July 27, 2013.
+The band performed at Sepang International Center in Kuala Lumpur, Malaysia on September 27, 2013, alongside The Wanted and Five for Fighting as part of the Arthur's Day celebrations promoted by the Guinness brewing company.
 On November 5, 2013, Ritter released a solo song titled "Air" in order to "tide fans over until the next Rejects record", which Ritter claimed "it's time to start fishing for hooks for", while in an interview with Variance magazine.